-By: Lindsey Kujawa, JD of Hansen & Hildebrand, S.C.
+By: Attorney Lindsey Kujawa, Partner at Hansen & Hildebrand, S.C.

 If you are going through the financial and emotional turmoil that typically accompanies divorce, creating or updating your estate plan may be the last thing on your mind.
 To avoid litigation (and serious unintended consequences), you need to be aware of the practical implications of divorce on estate planning and powers of attorney.